 Biblical Hermeneutics may seem like a complicated subject, but it is crucial to our Bible study, theology, belief systems, and ultimately, our lives.
 Student writer Dan Masci explains why biblical hermeneutics is so important:

-Biblical Hermeneutics: The Only Way to Be Confident
+Biblical Hermeneutics: Be Confident

 Have you ever wondered how two Christian scholars with similar desires to understand the Bible can come to two entirely different conclusions?
 If those who have spent their entire lives vigorously studying God’s Word don’t agree, what hope is there for us to know what’s true?